modding-guide

 What are we going to make?

 We all know our beloved Feras Alsarami, the Persuader.
-The item we put into trade unions to boost the productivity of production buildings with 50%.
+The item we put into trade unions to boost the productivity of production buildings by 50%.
 But what if we could change that to 420%?
 That would unbalance this item of course and make it even more powerful, but it is a good first test for creating a mod.
 So, how do we start?
 What files do we need to create?
 Where do we put those files?

 How is the game structured